azu/inkdrop-note-templates/README.md

 ### Create Templates

-You need to create note template in `_Template` book of your inkdrop.
+You need to create note template in `_Templates` book of your inkdrop.

+:memo: Currently `_Templates` is hard code name, welcome to Pull Request!

-1. Create new "_Templates" notebook
+1. Create new `_Templates` notebook
 2. Add note as template

 Note template should have content and metadata as [Yaml Front Matter](https://jekyllrb.com/docs/front-matter/).